 The goal to reduce the erosion rate of the northeast shoreline was partially met.
 In areas that received protection from a rock dike, erosion rates were much lower than those that were unprotected.
-The protected areas showed erosion during Hurricanes Rita and Ike, but have been prograding since.
+The protected areas showed erosion during Hurricanes Rita and Ike, but have been prograding since, particularly on the western side of the project area where a large open water area is filling in.
+However, as the protected areas showed the highest rates of progradation on the most recent shoreline survey, the unprotected areas showed the highest rates of erosion since project construction.

-Land to water analysis showed a slight increase in percent land in the project area from 2009 to 2016, while the reference area R1 showed a slight decrease demonstrating the benefit of the TV-21 East Marsh Island Marsh Creation project.
+The goal to decrease the rate of marsh loss in the project area was met due to the construction of the TV-21 East Marsh Island Marsh Creation Project.
+Land to water analysis showed a slight increase in percent land in the project area from 2009 to 2016, while the reference area R1 showed a slight decrease.
 The percent land change analysis also showed a reduction in the loss rate for the project area since construction.
+Without the addition of the TV-21 project, the loss rate would likely be similar to the rate pre-construction.